 ‘A cost advantage’

 Speaking at the launch, Minister Dara Calleary said: “This competition highlights the critical role that grass plays in sustainable livestock0based food production systems.”

 “Grass gives the Irish livestock sector a cost advantage in the form of an environmentally sustainable feed source.”

 Coordinator of the Teagasc Grass10 Campaign, John Maher said: “We want to encourage farmers, across the country and across enterprises to optimise the use of the valuable resource that grass is on Irish farms.”

 “We urge livestock farmers to enter the Grassland Farmer of the Year competition, to test their grass growing skills against the best in the country.”

-Entry forms are available here and from local Teagasc advisory offices, from – email@example.com – or by phoning 025-42457.
+Entry forms for the competition and from local Teagasc advisory offices, from – email@example.com – or by phoning 025-42457.
 Completed application forms should be submitted on, or before Monday, August 31st, 2020.